department-of-veterans-affairs/va.gov-team/products/content-localization/translation-recommendation-project/forms-initiative-brief.md

   - Veteran satisfaction with VA.gov site
   - Veterans and their families can apply for benefits online
   - Drive to self service tools and faster times to outcomes
-  - (**DT:* where can we get data re value of providing on-line apps vs paper PDFs (ie: are there cost savings in on-line apps vs pdf forms  - reduced errors, reduced time to process applications/get benefits, higher satisfaction?)**
+  - (** Note: based on form chosn, we hope to be able to get data from the product team on metrics related to the value of providing on-line apps vs paper PDFs/VCO staff (ie: what are the cost savings when using an on-line apps vs pdf forms  - reduced errors? reduced time to process applications/get benefits? higher satisfaction?)**

 ## Desired User Outcomes
 Why would a user want to use this?